A colossal crash for cash scam, which netted £2 million for its ringleaders, has seen more than 150 people convicted for submitting bogus claims.

 Insist on calling the police, this will deter a potential fraudster.

-If you feel the circumstances are suspicious, report it straight away to your insurance company.
+If you feel the circumstances are Distrustful, report it straight away to your insurance company.

 Report the incident to the Insurance Fraud Bureau.